pauloo27/aryzona/README.md

 # ARYZONA

-Discord bot with no special features.
+The one and only Discord Bot that is Flameguista.

 Are you on GitHub?
 There's a mirror at [Gitea](https://git.notagovernment.agency/Pauloo27/aryzona).

 ## Features
+- delete all joao's messages (cuz he always drop some `.`)
+- play Flamengo's matches live (using the `!radio globo-rj`)
+- fetch live soccer scores (`!live`)
 - random animals (`!dog`, `!cat`, `!fox`)
 - run bash commands in the host (`!bash`)
-- delete all joao's messages
 - play radios: eg lofi, rock, pisadinha, pop, cafe, swing (`!radio`)

 ## How to add to your server